-Academic work in Human-Computer Interaction (HCI) studies and my professional experience in Web development dovetailed—on the job, I did usability testing of sites and Web-based software and applications—and I repeatedly observed people describing personal relationships and reactions to information presented on the computer screen.
-My academic interests evolved from human interaction with Web-based Embodied Conversational Agents (ECA) to human interaction with robots.
-To me, robots offer some of the most interesting proving and testing ground for media, communication, and cultural theories.
+Later, my graduate academic work in Human-Computer Interaction (HCI) studies and my professional experience in Web development dovetailed—on the job, I did usability testing of sites and Web-based software and applications—and I repeatedly observed people describing personal relationships and reactions to information presented on the computer screen.
+My academic interests evolved from human interaction with Web-based Embodied Conversational Agents (ECA) to human interaction with robots and other embodied AI.
+To me, embodied AI offer some of the most interesting proving and testing ground for media, communication, and cultural theories.

-My primary research goal is to investigate human-robot emotional attachment issues, focusing on how these things influence user decision-making in human-robot teamwork or collaborative situations, especially in stressful situations.
-More broadly, I am interested in people, and their experiences interacting with robots.
-The methods and strategies I use to explore these topics are human-centered, and rooted in social science ways of understanding individuals and their relationships to others, and to the world around them.
+My primary research goal is to investigate human-technology emotional attachment issues, focusing on how these things influence user decision-making in human-technology teamwork or collaborative situations, especially in stressful contexts.
+More broadly, I am interested in people, and their experiences interacting with robots and other embodied AI, as well as understanding the cultural influences and narratives that influence user expectations of technology interactions, and the user's reciprocal influences on technology design and the cultural narrative around that technology.
+Therefore, the methods and strategies I use to explore these topics are human-centered, and rooted in social science ways of understanding individuals and their relationships to others, and to the world around them.

-The current state of robot development is moving quickly, yet human-centered research in human-robot interaction is still emerging.
-This void in robot development may have an enormous impact on robot effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
-Building robots without attending to human factors can also have a heavy ethical cost given the roles these robots play.
-My research investigates the human side of human-robot teamwork, and then suggests practical applications based on these research findings in order to aid successful task and mission outcomes.
+The current state of AI and robot development is moving quickly, yet human-centered research in the field is still emerging.
+This void in technology development may have an enormous impact on product effectiveness in situations such as medical, defense, space exploration, or humanitarian relief use and training scenarios.
+Developing AI without attending to human factors can also have a heavy ethical cost given the roles AI plays, and how it will continue to influence the human experience.
+My research investigates the human side of human-AI teamwork, and then suggests practical applications based on these research findings in order to aid successful task and mission and project outcomes.

 Contact me to inquire about my teaching, research, or consulting approach, or to discuss a specific problem you are trying to solve; or to invite me to submit a proposal.